COD Sensor (Chemical Oxygen Demand)

 Working Principle

 Online COD sensors estimate pollution load using optical, electrochemical, or UV absorption techniques.
-These methods correlate measured signals with laboratory COD values through calibration models.
+These methods correlate measured signals with laboratory COD values through site-specific calibration models.

 Common Types of COD Sensors